Fiscal Year July 1, 2019—June 30, 2020.

 Greg Chun is named executive director of Maunakea stewardship.
 Chun will oversee relevant UH programs to ensure recognition of Maunakea’s natural, cultural, educational and scientific resources and will report directly to UH Hilo Chancellor Bonnie Irwin.

-Five UH Hilo alumni are selected to be assistant language teachers for the Japan Exchange and Teaching Program sponsored by the government of Japan.
+Five alumni are selected to be assistant language teachers for the Japan Exchange and Teaching Program sponsored by the government of Japan.
 The teachers will be placed at locations in Japan.
 The five UH Hilo alumni are:

 - Alexander Kaetsu (Bachelor of Arts in Linguistics).